vitessio/website/content/en/docs/17.0/user-guides/schema-changes/managed-online-schema-changes.md

 Artifact tables are identifiable via `artifacts` column in a `SHOW VITESS_MIGRATION ...` command.
 You should generally not touch these tables.
 It's possible to `DROP` those tables with `direct` DDL strategy.
 Note that dropping tables in production can be risky and lock down your database for a substantial period of time.
 Dropping artifact tables also makes the migrations impossible to [revert](../revertible-migrations/).

+## Noblob

+The noblob binlog row image is supported by the MoveTables and Reshard VReplication workflows.
+If noblob is used it won't affect schema changes as long as blobs are not part of the PRIMARY KEY, in most vreplication workflows.

+**NOTE** BLOB should never be part of a PRIMARY KEY and should also not be part of the Online DDL migration key.